KelvinLaw-jpg/Practical_Windows_Forensics/Case001_AtomicRedTeam.md

 | 1002    | art-test          | 2025-05-28 19:47:16  |                        | 2025-05-28 19:47:16    | 0                 | Administrators, Users    |                                                                      | FALSE            | FALSE                  | TRUE                 | FALSE                     |

 **Active accounts during the attack timeframe?**
-In reg explorer, we see that the account has a last login time at Wed May 28 19:42:31, which shows that it is highly likely that this is the account being compromised.
+Examiner note: In reg explorer, we see that the account has a last login time at Wed May 28 19:42:31, which shows that it is highly likely that this is the account being compromised.

 ```
 Username        : PWF_Victim [1001]